ivanshyu/btc-idx-service/README.md

 - `just` is a build tool to simplify the build process like `Makefile` (https://just.systems/man/en/)
 - `local-mono` will start the indexer, and auto scan from the `start_block` in the config file.
 If `start_block` is omitted, it will scan from the newest block queried from the chain.
+- `local-grafana` will start the Grafana, Promtail and Loki for logging visualization, you need to create a GCP service account and download the key and put it in `deployment/gcp_sa_key.json` for loki.
+- CI/CD are running on a self-hosted GitLab runner
 ### CLI

 ```bash